clearlinux/clear-linux-documentation/source/guides/maintenance/configure-hugepages.rst

 Configure Huge Pages
 ########################

-In |CL| hugepages are enabled by default for the 2MB.
+In |CL| hugepages are enabled by default.
+The default hugepage size is 2MB.
 The total number of hugepages is set to 0 by default.
 This guide shows you how to add hugepages to the system and how to change the default hugepage size.

 #.
 To check the enabled state, run the following command.